SoumyaNayakk/portfolio-ai/readme.md

-This repository contains an app boilerplate with a graphical user interface (GUI) that connects to a remote database hosted in Qdrant's Managed Cloud Service.
-The purpose of this boilerplate is to provide a starting point for building applications that interact with a Qdrant vector database.
+This repository contains an app  with a graphical user interface (GUI) that connects to a remote database hosted in Qdrant's Managed Cloud Service.
+The purpose of this  is to provide a starting point for building applications that interact with a Qdrant vector database.

 ## Features